 Generally speaking, a solar photovoltaic (PV) array can be used to power any household system or appliance that uses electricity.
 In the smallest case, you can use a solar water heating system.

 Your payback period is the time to achieve an ROI on your solar panels.
-It will vary based on their rated capacity, the average sunlight in your area, and the rate your utility charges per kilowatt of power.
+It will vary based on the average sunlight in your area, their rated capacity, and the rate your utility charges per kilowatt of power.
 Harrison gets quite a bit of sunlight per day, so an average payback period could last up to 24.5 years per 5 kW of capacity.

-Net metering is a power purchasing policy that allows solar energy system owners to get paid for the amount of energy they put back into the grid.
+Net metering is a power purchasing policy that allows solar energy system owners to be compensated for the amount of energy they put back into the grid.
 It's available in most states and is a great way to reduce energy costs.